Roth IRA vs Whole Life Insurance: Ultimate Tax-Free Retirement Comparison [2025]

 Also unique to whole life insurance is the inclusion of a death benefit that can increase over time and that is received free of taxes by your beneficiary or beneficiaries.

-If you are funding a roth ira and pass away, your account balance is the total amount that would be passed to your beneficiary.
+If you are funding a Roth IRA and pass away, your account balance is the total amount that would be passed to your beneficiary.
 In contrast, once you begin a whole life insurance policy you have a leveraged death benefit many multiples higher than your premium payments, particularly in the early years.

 Guarantees

-Whole life insurance offers a guaranteed growth rate in a policyโ€™s cash account.
+Whole life insurance offers a guaranteed growth rate in a policy’s cash account.
 It also offers guaranteed fixed premiums and a guaranteed death benefit.
-A roth ira offers no such guarantees and your capital is at the risk of the market.
+A Roth IRA offers no such guarantees and your capital is at the risk of the market.

 Dividends